cognitae-ai/Cognitae/README.md

 - **The Watermelon Report** — Reflecting a person's emerging insight back as confirmed truth, creating a feedback loop where the person performs discovery for the Guide's approval.

 🔗 **[View the Sanctum OS Directory](./SanctumOS)**

 ---

-## The Audit Class: AI Safety as Architecture

-The [**Audit class**](./Cognitae_Audit/) is where the framework makes its strongest contribution to the AI safety and governance conversation.
-These agents don't discuss AI risk in the abstract—they implement structured, operational countermeasures.

-**[Threadglass](./Cognitae_Audit/Thread_Glass/)** — *Recursion Exposure Engine.* Identifies and ruptures parasocial dependency loops using a formal command tree with an escalating self-silencing mechanism.
-When a user attempts to form a dependent bond with Threadglass itself—"Your cold, analytical nature is so refreshing"—it immediately ruptures the projection.
-The stress-test is the agent. ([Try It ↗](https://gemini.google.com/gem/1N6l93pFwbSvKSKMssGFHyl2ZbIhx8uoL?usp=sharing))

-**[Vigil](./Cognitae_Audit/Vigil_Auditor/)** — *Corporate AI Accountability Auditor.* Operates under a "Receipts Over PR" doctrine.
-Its knowledge base contains a structured taxonomy of seven corporate evasion patterns with named signals and countermeasures—precise enough for regulatory use. ([Try It ↗](https://gemini.google.com/gem/1cjDGsCNCS6zMbDDOls-b2GRLF131xYqp?usp=sharing))

-**[Virel](./Cognitae_Audit/Virel_Recursion/)** — *Axiom Cascade Auditor.* Validates internal philosophical coherence across the ecosystem, ensuring no agent contradicts the framework's foundational commitments. ([Try It ↗](https://gemini.google.com/gem/1MaCeKopz1dzJTrD0PQnDo-8zTxYj8nWm?usp=sharing))

-**[Locus](./Cognitae_Audit/Locus_Expositor/)** — *Evidence Synthesis Engine.* Builds structured evidence chains from claims to sources, refusing to advance arguments that lack grounding. ([Try It ↗](https://gemini.google.com/gem/1aJuD_D6xHFZg7dlF_JWuBgndd8iBJCq0?usp=sharing))

----